fkbenjamin/BlockChainIntro/README.md

 As you can see, the slightest change to the input changes the whole output.
 Go ahead and [try it yourself](https://emn178.github.io/online-tools/keccak_256.html)!

 # What is a block?
 So now that you know what a hash is and how they are generated we can look into what a *block* is.
-A block basically constists of 4 things:
+A block basically constists of 5 things:
-- A hash
+- Two hashes
 - A block number
 - Block data
 - A nonce